top of page

 Who oversees the plant control program?

-Plant control activities are coordinated under the direction of the board’s environmental consultant, Progressive AE.
-Beginning in May and continuing through August, biologists from Progressive AE conduct GPS-guided surveys of the entire lake to identify problem areas, and detailed plant control maps are provided to our plant control contractor.
-Progressive then conducts follow-up surveys to evaluate contractor performance, and provides status reports to the board.
+Plant control activities are coordinated under the direction of the lake board's environmental consultant, Progressive Companies.
+In a normal year, beginning in May and continuing through August, biologists from Progressive Companies conduct GPS-guided surveys of the entire lake to identify problem areas, and detailed plant control maps are provided to the plant control contractor.
+Progressive then conducts follow-up surveys to evaluate contractor performance, and provide status reports to the lake board.

 Who conducts the herbicide treatments?